Degree conditions forcing directed cycles: Concluding remarks

 \begin{prop} Fix an integer $\ell \ge 18$ that is divisible by $6$ and not divisible by $12$.
 Every oriented graph $H$ on $n$ vertices with $\delta^\pm(H) \ge \frac{n}{4} - o(n)$ that contains no closed walk of length~$\ell$ is homomorphic to $C_{4}$. \end{prop}

-In the case when $\ell = 6$, we expect that the extremal graphs are close in the edit-distance to a blow-up of $C_4$ where exactly one of the independent sets might be replaced by a one-way oriented bipartite graph.
+In the case when $\ell = 6$, we expect that the extremal graphs are close in the edit distance to a blow-up of~$C_4$ where exactly one of the independent sets might be replaced by a one-way oriented bipartite graph.
 Similar to \propref{P:C4stab}, maybe even a stronger statement can be made if one is concerned with closed walks. \begin{question} Is it true that every oriented graph $H$ on $n$ vertices with $\delta^\pm(H) \ge \frac{n}{4} - o(n)$ that contains no closed walk of length~$6$ is homomorphic to the graph depicted in \figref{fig:C5+}? \end{question}

-Recently, \thmref{thm:KelKO} was strengthen by Czygrinow, Molla, Nagle and Oursler~\cite{CzyMNO19}, who proved that it is enough to assume the vertices of $G$ have large outdegree. \begin{theorem}[\cite{CzyMNO19}] For every $\ell \ge 4$ there exists $n_0:=n_0(\ell)$ such that every oriented graph~$G$ on $n\ge n_0$ vertices with $\delta^+(G) \ge \frac{n}{3} + \frac{1}{3}$ contains a directed cycle of length exactly~$\ell$. \end{theorem}
+Recently, \thmref{thm:KelKO} was strengthen by Czygrinow, Molla, Nagle, and Oursler~\cite{CzyMNO19}, who proved that it is enough to assume the vertices of $G$ have large outdegree. \begin{theorem}[\cite{CzyMNO19}] For every $\ell \ge 4$ there exists $n_0:=n_0(\ell)$ such that every oriented graph~$G$ on $n\ge n_0$ vertices with $\delta^+(G) \ge \frac{n}{3} + \frac{1}{3}$ contains a directed cycle of length exactly~$\ell$. \end{theorem}

-Motivated by the relations between \thmref{thm:KelKO} and \thmref{thm:CzyMNO} as well as \conjref{conj:BCW:trg} and the triangle-case of the Caccetta-H\"aggkvist conjecture, it might be tempting to conjecture that the outdegree threshold of $C_\ell$ is the same as the semidegree threshold of $C_\ell$ for every length $\ell$.
-However, this is not true and for most cycle-lengths the corresponding outdegree threshold is strictly larger than the semidegree one.
+Motivated by the relations between \thmref{thm:KelKO} and \thmref{thm:CzyMNO} as well as \conjref{conj:BCW:trg} and the triangle-case of the Caccetta--H\"aggkvist conjecture, it might be tempting to conjecture that the outdegree threshold of~$C_\ell$ is the same as the semidegree threshold of $C_\ell$ for every length $\ell$.
+However, this is not true and for most cycle lengths the corresponding outdegree threshold is strictly larger than the semidegree one.